123wowow123/chronopin/README.md

 - SSL
 - facebook login check for fbid and matching email in system to get user

-- Put location in place of "THE CHAIN GANG" and use google mapping cordinates
+- Put location in place of "THE PIN GANG" and use google mapping cordinates
 - Stacking/grouping of related pins

 - Amazon/Ebay product cross referencing